 Just as your translators have typical daily output, translation managers also have a standard amount they can edit and proofread per day.
 Make sure you take this into account when drawing up a schedule for the project.
 Don’t forget to take into account the fact that some of your translators will need more editing than others.

-Arabizing Graphics: Many longer translation projects have graphical elements such as labelled diagrams, graphs, and charts that will need to be manipulated with software like Photoshop.
+Arabizing Graphics: Many longer translation projects have graphical elements such as labeled diagrams, graphs, and charts that will need to be manipulated with software like Photoshop.

 STEP 7.
 Client Submission And Review

-In some cases this takes place in one big chunk, or at stages agreed on at the project outset.
+In some cases, this takes place in one big chunk, or at stages agreed on at the project’s outset.